Vania Wolfgramm: Early life

 Wolfgramm was born in New Zealand.
 Her parents came from the villages of Safotu on Savai'i islands and Lauli'i on Upolo island in Samoa.
 She attended Onehunga High School in Onehunga, a suburb of Auckland.
-She made her international debut for New Zealand on 11 October 2003 against a World XV's team at Whangārei.
+She made her international debut for New Zealand on 11 October 2003 against a World XV at Whangārei.
 She played for the Black Ferns and the Black Ferns sevens.

 Career

-Wolfgramm joined New Zealand Rugby in March 2012 as a Women's Rugby Development Officer for the Blues region.
+Wolfgramm joined New Zealand Rugby in March 2012 as a women's rugby development officer for the Blues region.
 At that time, she was the sole employee working on women's rugby.
 By 2020, that had increased to seven.
 In 2020, she became Game Development Manager – Women's Rugby.
 She has played a leading role in developing the Pacific Aotearoa Cup tournament, which aims to expand opportunities for women of Samoan, Tongan, Cook Islands and Māori origin to play rugby.
 In 2019 she organized the New Zealand Women’s Rugby Invitational Tournament (NZWRIT) in Auckland, which attracted approximately 1100 participants of all age groups.
 She coaches the Auckland Samoa women's team.

-Since she joined New Zealand Rugby there has been a big increase in the number of women and girls playing rugby.
+Since she joined New Zealand Rugby there has been a marked increase in the number of women and girls playing rugby.
 In part this is due to increased coverage on television.
 Wolfgramm is a commentator for Sky Sport.
-In 2019, she was one of 16 people worldwide chosen to take part in a global sports monitoring programme in the USA, organized by US Department of State and ESPN.
+In 2019, she was one of 16 people worldwide chosen to take part in a global sports monitoring programme in the USA, organised by the US Department of State and ESPN.
 She was mentored by Stacey Allaster, former chair and CEO of the Women's Tennis Association (WTA).
-In 2020 she initiated the first women-only Rugby Educator Programme, known as Ako Wāhine.
+In 2020 she initiated the first women-only rugby educator programme, known as Ako Wāhine.
 This aims to build a confident and competent network of women to develop and deliver female-specific rugby developments and programmes.

+In the 2026 King’s Birthday Honours, Wolfgramm was appointed a Member of the New Zealand Order of Merit, for services to rugby.